 This two-year technical diploma program is designed to provide students with a broad technical background in both job-shop and production machining.
-This program was designed using the

-National Institute for Metalworking Standards (NIMS) and National Tooling & Machining Association Standards (NTMAS).
+This program was designed using the National Institute for Metalworking Standards (NIMS) and National Tooling & Machining Association Standards (NTMAS).
 Additionally, this program relies on a "hands-on" approach to learning, and each student will spend a large portion of his or her time working in a realistic setting.

-Using modern CNC/CAM software and equipment, including a four axis machining center, you will learn to select the proper tools and fixtures required to machine parts.
-A graduate of the program will be proficient in metal machining operations and planning procedures, demonstrating practical machining techniques in accordance with engineering drawing specifications.
+Using modern CNC/CAM software and equipment, including a four axis-machining center, you will learn to select the proper tools and fixtures required to machine parts.
 Topics of study include Computer Numerical Control (CNC) operation/programming; Computer Assisted Drafting (CAD); and Computer Assisted Manufacturing (CAM) software; precision measuring devices including a CMM; precision CNC bed and knee mills, lathes, and machining centers; blueprint reading; and, applied shop mathematics.
 Finally, an internship is required for graduation.